askpatrickw/makernotes/docs/index.md

 I recently joined [Seattle Makers](https://seattlemakers.org/).
 As part of that, I'm learning to use the differnet machines and I hope my notes from that process are of use the general commnunity.

 If you have suggestions, suggestions, please open an Issue or submit a PR.
-I'm happy to take changes.
+I'm happy to take changes via [GitHub](https://github.com/askpatrickw/makernotes)

 ## Machine Specific Notes